KittehOrg/KittehIRCClientLib/docs/index.md

 ## Events

 KICL uses a simple event system driven by ```@Handler``` annotations.
-A simple event listener example is shown below:
+A simple event listener example is shown below.
+For more information on events, see the [Events](events.md) documentation.

 ```java
 public class FriendlyBot {